My background is teaching, not textiles or art, but Science and Maths.

 Quilting started back in 1998 on Wednesdays.... so I decided after a couple of years to get a simple sewing machine.
 Since then, at any possible time, I quilt or think of quilting.
 What attracts me to this crafty art form are the colours, patterns and textures one can achieve through fabric.You always see something different everytime you look at a quilt.

-Knitting, crocheting, weaving, embroidery and crafts were part of my life from a young age.
+Knitting, crocheting, weaving, sewing, embroidery and crafts were part of my life from a young age.
+In fact in South Africa ,where I spent the first years of my life, I was taught to sew and knit in elementary school .

 I can now officially confirm that I suffer from “Quilting Fever” and thankfully the cure for this illness has not yet been discovered!